Parotid Surgery

 What Is Parotidectomy?

-Parotidectomy is the surgical procedure performed by a parotid surgeon to partially or fully remove the parotid glands.
-Superficial parotidectomy is performed to remove just the lobe if the cancer is present just in the outer area of the glands.
-Total parotidectomy is required when the cancer spreads to the inner tissues and the entire gland must be removed.
+Parotidectomy is the surgical procedure performed by a surgeon to partially or fully remove the parotid glands.
+Superficial parotidectomy is performed to remove just the lobe if the tumour is present just in the outer area of the glands.
+Total parotidectomy is required when the tumour spreads to the inner tissues and the entire gland must be removed.

 Are There Any Risks And Complications Involved?